lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-optimize-mysql-perf.md

 ##Configure system file operations settings
 One best practice is to disable the atime logging feature on the file system.
 Atime is the last file access time.
 Whenever a file is accessed, the file system records the timestamp in the log.
 However, this information is rarely used.
 You can disable it if you don't need it, which will reduce overall disk access time.

 To disable atime logging, you need to modify the file system configuration file /etc/ fstab and add the **noatime** option.

 For example, edit  the vim /etc/fstab file, adding the noatime as shown below.

 	# CLOUD_IMG: This file was created/modified by the Cloud Image build process
 	UUID=3cc98c06-d649-432d-81df-6dcd2a584d41       /        ext4   defaults,discard        0 0
-	#Add the “noatime” option below to disable atime logging
+	#Add the "noatime" option below to disable atime logging
 	UUID="431b1e78-8226-43ec-9460-514a9adf060e"     /RAID0   xfs   defaults,nobootwait, noatime 0 0
 	/dev/sdb1       /mnt    auto    defaults,nobootwait,comment=cloudconfig 0       2